x37v/datajockey/README.md

 There is a lot of development going on right now.
 I would love help if you're interested.
-Contact me on irc [ax in #lad on freenode] or via email [alex at x37v.info]
+Contact me on irc [xnor in #lad on freenode] or via email [alex at x37v.info]

 # Dependencies: